empiteNawanjana/LessReactNative/README.md

 - Link the libraries to the projects

   - react-native link

 - Compatible With latest React Native Versions >= 0.57

   - IOS -
     Right Click Libraries "Add Files to Project" /node_modules/react-native-gesture-handlers/ios/RNGestureHandler.xcodeproj
     Go to build phases and add libRNGestureHandler.a
   - Android -
     Automatically link for Android by react-native link react-native-gesture-handler

 - Configure Android App with Android SDK

   - Create a file inside android folder and name it to 'local.properties'
   - Add your android sdk path -
     sdk.dir=/Users/{YOUR HOME}/Library/Android/sdk

 - Clear cache and run the react native packager

   - react-native start --reset-cache

 - Install Pods
   sudo gem install cocoapods

-- Run IOS and Android builds
+* Run IOS and Android builds

   - react-native run-ios
   - react-native run-android

 # Current Status

-    - More features will introduce soon ...
+    - Adding More components for the base ..